 RESP

 The above is a little bit weird but is a minimum reasonable HTTP response.
 All lines are approprietly terminated with both a carriage return (explicit) and a newline (implicit in how the strings are defined).
-The Content-Length header is the exact number of bytes present in the body (thus the two #rstrip calls).
-The Date header was omitted due to this line in RFC7231
+The "Content-Length" header is the exact number of bytes present in the body (thus the two "#rstrip" calls).
+The "Date" header was omitted due to this line in RFC7231

 An origin server MUST NOT send a Date header field if it does not have a clock capable of providing a reasonable approximation of the current instance in Coordinated Universal Time.